Pacific Southwest, Region 9: Superfund

 Off-Site Groundwater (OU 3): NASA has tested several treatment systems to remove perchlorate from drinking water and selected Ion-Exchange as the most appropriate method to install at the City of Pasadena wells.
 An Interim Record of Decision for OU 3 was signed by the FFA parties selecting Ion-Exchange as the best alternative to treat perchlorate from drinking water.

 On-Site (OU 1): A four well pump and treat system was installed in 2004 in portion of the aquifer with the highest levels of VOCs and perchlorate.
 The system uses carbon filters to remove VOCs and a fluidized bed bio-reactor to destroy perchlorate.
-The system is operational in 2005 and expanded under the OU 1 Record of Decision signed in February 2007.
+The system is operational in 2005 and expanded under the OU 1 Interim Record of Decision signed in February 2007.

 Off-Site (OU 3): An ion-exchange and carbon filtration system was installed on the two Lincoln Avenue wells in 2004 to remove VOCs and perchlorate from drinking water.
 In March 2009 NASA started construction of a second groundwater treatment system (the Monk Hill Treatment System) which will remove VOCS and perchlorate from four of City of Pasadena's drinking water wells.
 NASA completed the construction of the Monk Hill System in 2011.
-Pasadena Water and Power (PWP) start delivering drinking water to customers from the Monk hill Treatment System in March 2011.
+Pasadena Water and Power (PWP) started delivering drinking water to customers from the Monk hill Treatment System in March 2011.
 Both treatment systems also provide hydrologic control to help slow migration of the plume further downgradient.
 The Interim Record of Decision for OU 3 signed in June 2007 will continue to fund treatment of the groundwater.

 Cleanup Results to Date